MaterializeInc/materialize/doc/user/content/cloud/get-started-with-cloud.md

 1. Once your account has been created, [log in](https://cloud.materialize.com).

-1. If you've been invited to an existing workspace, you'll be taken to its [Deployments](https://cloud.materialize.com/deployments) page and can go directly to the [connection instructions](#connect).
+1. If you've been invited to an existing workspace, you can go directly to the [connection instructions](#connect).
 Otherwise, a dialog asks you to create a workspace.
 Enter a name and click **Next**.

 1. Materialize Cloud asks if you want to invite other users.
 For the purposes of this demonstration, just click **Skip**.
 (You can always add other users later.)

 1. On the **New deployment** tab, enter the name of your new deployment in the **Title**  field and click **Create**.

     Names must be unique per workspace.
 By default, deployment size is set to **XSmall**, but as a free user you can also select **Small** from the dropdown.
 Larger sizes are also available to enterprise users.

     If you know in advance that you need a larger size for your use case, [contact us](../support) to discuss the details.

     After you create a deployment, you are taken to the [Deployments](https://cloud.materialize.com/deployments) page.
 When the deployment status message reads `Ready to receive connections`, you can proceed to the next step.

 ## Connect

+To connect to Materialize, you'll need to install TLS certificates on your local machine to connect.
+You can obtain these on the [Deployments](https://cloud.materialize.com/deployments) page.

 {{% cloud-connection-details %}}